-You need to know about CPR regulations if you are in construction, engineering or a project manager for a building site.
+You need to know about CPR (and be CPR compliant) if you are in construction, engineering or a project manager for a building site.
 It can also be useful if you are an I.T.
-Manager in charge of a cabling job.
+Manager in charge of a data cabling job.

 Construction Products Regulation (CPR) covers the different aspects of products used in the construction industry but focuses on what happens when they are exposed to fire.

 It means that when buildings are being built the Architect/ Building Contractor can make an informed decision about the products they use.
 They need to understand that if there was a fire, would the products they use either slow/speed up the spread of fire.
 In July 2017, this extended to Cables.